How to Retain Good Team Members

 Exit interviews.
-These are often used to ask an individual about his or her reasons for leaving.
-HR organization CIPD suggests that the interview shouldn't be conducted by the manager of the person leaving, or by anyone who'll be involved in writing his references.
+These are often used to ask an individual about their reasons for leaving.
+HR organization CIPD suggests that the interview shouldn't be conducted by the person's manager, or by anyone who'll be involved in writing their references.
 Be sure to explain the purpose of the interview at the start and that confidentiality will be maintained.

 Break down the exit interview into sections.
-Start by discussing the job advertisement and how well he thought it matched his role.
-Move on to the recruitment process, his induction, and then onto his training.
-This can help you to identify the triggers for his disengagement.
+Start by discussing the job advertisement and how well the person thought it matched thier role.
+Move on to the recruitment process, their induction, and their training.
+This can help you to identify the triggers for their disengagement.

 You can use the information you've gathered during these activities to identify what makes people happy in your organization, what makes them want to leave, and what areas you can improve to encourage them to stay.

 Unfortunately, this is difficult.
-Most HR experts agree that once you've discovered why your team member is leaving, there's not much you can do to change her mind.
-If she's leaving because she's unhappy, and you persuade her to stay with counter offers, she may disrupt the rest of the team and is more than likely to resign again in the future.
+Most HR experts agree that once you've discovered why your team member is leaving, there's not much you can do to change their mind.
+If they're unhappy, and you persuade them to stay with counter offers, they may disrupt the rest of the team and will likely resign again later.
 Mutual trust can be difficult to regain.

-A better idea is to let her go gracefully and retain a good relationship.
-If you keep calm, thank her for her work, and wish her well, you may be able to recruit her again in the future.
+A better idea is to let them go gracefully and retain a good relationship.
+If you keep calm, thank them for their work, and wish them well, you may be able to recruit them again in the future.

 Members of your team may decide to leave their jobs for any number of reasons, including career advancement or retirement.
-For many people, however, it's a lack of recognition, opportunity or compensation that drives them to "seek pastures new."
+For many people, however, it's a lack of recognition, opportunity or compensation that drives them to quit.

 Losing team members can be costly.
 Advertising, recruitment and training can be expensive, and interruptions to workflow can be unsettling for their colleagues.
 This can affect your organization's financial performance and reputation.